Asno10/RocketPy/docs/user/rocket/rocket_usage.rst

 2. Passing in a function that returns the drag coefficient given the Mach number.

-Curves defined in CSV files must have the first column as the Mach number and the second column as the drag coefficient.
+Curves defined in CSV files may contain two or three columns.
+If two columns are given, the first must be the Mach number and the second the drag coefficient.
+If three columns are provided, they must be Mach number, altitude in meters and drag coefficient, respectively.
 Here is an example of a drag curve file:

 .. code-block::